josephsandorvoros/AzureLocalDemo/README.md

     - The Azure policies aren't blocking the creation of certain resource types in a resource group.
     - The Azure policies aren't blocking the resource deployment in certain locations.

 Now you can run the script below to register the machine.
-You need to find a few things in your azure portal.
+You need to go need to find a few things in your azure portal.

 ## Find your Azure subscription